SailNav. Search

 • Lateral (channels): indicate the port/starboard side of the entrance channel.

-• Cardinal: locate the danger relative to the cardinal points (N, E, S, W).
+• Cardinal: indicate the position of a hazard relative to the compass points (N, E, S, W).

-• Isolated Danger: a danger surrounded by navigable waters.
+• Isolated danger: a hazard surrounded by navigable water.

-• Safe Water: channel centerline / reference point; navigable waters all around.
+• Safe water: channel centerline / reference point; navigable water all around.

-• Special: areas or uses (reserve, anchorage, cables, races, etc.).
+• Special: areas or purposes (reserves, anchoring, cables, regattas, etc.).

-Lights are described with abbreviations (e.g., Fl for flashing, Oc for occulting, Q for quick, etc.) and patterns (colors/periods).
-The topmark reinforces the type (e.g., stacked cones on cardinals).
+Lights are described with abbreviations (e.g., Fl flashing, Oc occulting, Q quick, etc.) and patterns (colors/periods).
+The topmark reinforces the type (e.g., stacked cones for cardinal marks).

 IALA A Buoyage

-Port Lateral (A) Port Lateral (red, can/cylindrical shape): Leave the buoy to your port when entering the harbor (upstream).
+Lateral port (A) Lateral Port (red, cylindrical/can shape): Leave the buoy to your port side when entering a port (upstream).

-Starboard Lateral (A) Starboard Lateral (green, conical shape): Leave the buoy to your starboard when entering the harbor.
+Lateral starboard (A) Lateral Starboard (green, conical shape): Leave the buoy to your starboard side when entering a port.

-Preferred channel to starboard (A) Bifurcation — preferred channel to starboard: Follow the starboard branch (red body with a green band).
+Preferred channel starboard (A) Bifurcation — preferred channel to starboard: Follow the starboard branch (red body with green band).

-Preferred channel to port (A) Bifurcation — preferred channel to port: Follow the port branch (green body with a red band).
+Preferred channel port (A) Bifurcation — preferred channel to port: Follow the port branch (green body with red band).

-Safe Water Safe Water: Channel centerline / route axis.
+Safe water Safe Water: Channel center / fairway axis.
 Red/white vertical stripes; spherical topmark.

-Special Mark Special Mark (yellow): Special areas or uses (anchorage, recreational channels, restrictions, etc.).
+Special mark Special Mark (yellow): Special zones or purposes (anchoring, leisure channels, restrictions, etc.).

-Isolated Danger Isolated Danger: Localized obstacle; black with a red band; topmark two black spheres.
+Isolated danger Isolated Danger: Localized obstacle; black colors with red band; two black spheres topmark.

 North Cardinal North Cardinal: Black over yellow; topmark ↑ ↑.
 Pass to the North.